hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

 <p></p><br/>
 <p></p><br/>

 *If you enjoyed this post, you should consider applying to [Hacker School](https://www.hackerschool.com/).
-The space is full of some of the [nicest, smartest hackers](https://www.hackerschool.com/residents) I have ever met, and whithout whose thoughtful feedback, this work would not have been done.*
+The space is full of some of the [nicest, smartest hackers](https://www.hackerschool.com/residents) I have ever met, and without whose thoughtful feedback, this work would not have been done.*

 <p></p><br/>